Winter Activities in the Alps: Add to Your Ski Holiday

-Skiing is just the tip of the iceberg for winter fun in the Alps – it’s a giant snowy playground of adventures just waiting to be discovered!
+Skiing is just the tip of the iceberg for a winter holiday in the Alps – it’s a giant snowy playground of adventures just waiting to be discovered!

-As specialists in winter activity holidays Undiscovered Mountains have shortlisted the best Alpine winter activities to help you choose where to spend your valuable holiday time for guaranteed thrills and adventure!
+As specialists in winter activity holidays, Undiscovered Mountains have shortlisted the best winter activities in the Alps to help you choose where to spend your valuable holiday time for guaranteed thrills and adventure!

-For a vertical, mental and physical challenge ice climbing ticks all the boxes.
-Tackling a frozen waterfall armed with your ice axes and crampons is an exhilarating experience, guaranteed to get the adrenalin pumping!
+For a mental and physical challenge, ice climbing ticks all the boxes.
+Tackling a frozen waterfall armed with your ice axes and crampons is an exhilarating experience, guaranteed to get the adrenaline pumping!

-Ice climbing is a technical sport but with a good guide and the right grade and quality of ice fall, beginners can have excellent fun and make quick progress safely.
-It is important to make sure your guide is a qualified UIAGM high mountain guide and ideally with local experience as ice, unlike rock, is a temporary feature that is constantly changing and local knowledge and technical competence are crucial for your safety.
+Ice climbing is a technical sport but with an expert guide and the right grade and quality of ice fall, beginners can have excellent fun and make quick progress safely.
+It is important to ensure your guide is a qualified UIAGM high mountain guide with local experience.

 Husky Dog Sledding